-Calls for Xi to resign as protests spread across China's major cities
+Chinese authorities crackdown amid rare public protests

-China: Calls for Xi Jinping to resign as rare COVID rule protests spread across major citiesComments
+Government censors were reportedly working hard on Monday to erase all online traces of the demonstrations, which spread across Beijing, Shanghai and Wuhan, and there was a large police presence on the streets.

-Rare protests against China's strict “zero-COVID” policies continued in Shanghai and Beijing on Sunday afternoon, which had spread across the country after a deadly apartment fire in the northwestern city of Urumqi on Friday.
+Public anger has focused on the deaths of ten people in the apartment blaze and on health restrictions deemed excessive and anti-freedom.
+But wider criticisms of the Chinese leader Xi Jinping and his communist party have been voiced.

-Crowds stood and filmed as police started shoving at people who had gathered in on the same street in Shanghai where police had cleared hundreds away with force just hours before.
+On Sunday, large crowds stood and filmed as police started shoving people who had gathered in Shanghai, after officers cleared hundreds of others away with force just hours before.

-They shouted, “We don't want PCR tests, we want freedom!” according to a witness who did not want to be named for fear of retribution.
+They shouted: “We don't want PCR tests, we want freedom!” according to a witness who did not want to be named for fear of retribution.

-Since Friday people have been protesting across China, where street demonstrations are extremely rare.
-Public anger boiled over after 10 people died in a fire in an apartment building in Urumqi that many believe was caused by excessive lockdown measures that delayed rescue efforts.
+It is difficult to verify the number of participants in the demonstrations, but AFP described them as the most important since the pro-democracy protests in 1989.

-One social media post which translates Chinese media reports into English on Twitter posted a video of the fire.
+China is one of the only countries in the world that still has strict "zero Covid" policies, involving repeated lockdowns and daily testing of the population.

 A crowdsourced list, posted on social media by the China editor of Singapore-based Initium Media, said there were demonstrations in 50 universities.